ktoso/akka-raft/README.md

 :boom: :boom:

-**This project is still work in progress (treat it as EARLY PREVIEW) and has not been stress tested (athough it is tested on multiple nodes already).
-Inconsistencies in the protocol implementation have been already discovered and will be worked on soon.**
+**This project is a side-project of mine and is still work in progress (treat it as EARLY PREVIEW) and has a number of known protocol bugs (see [Issues](https://github.com/ktoso/akka-raft/issues)).
+It is NOT recommended to be used in production, however it's a great project to play around with implementing and discussing the Raft protocol.**

+:boom: :boom:

 In other words: Use at own risk, best not on any production-like environments (for now).